 Of important note, Miami Beach is also a city of artists.
 Miami Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Miami Beach’s character.

-One of the nice things about Miami Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Miami Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The education level of Miami Beach ranks among the highest in the nation.
 Of the 25-and-older adult population in Miami Beach, 43.24% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Miami Beach in 2010 was $43,243, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $172,972 for a family of four.
 However, Miami Beach contains both very wealthy and poor people as well.